<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171572209666742&amp;ev=PageView&amp;noscript=1">

 By mid-2022, the government prepared a technology-neutral draft law, designed to be adaptable for future innovations.
 The process, marked by transparency and collaboration, has helped rebuild public trust in the e-ID.
 As of 2023, the initiative continued to progress with pilot tests and regular technical updates.

-In the fall of 2024, the State Council approved the e-ID law with a decisive 41 to 1 vote.
+In the fall of 2024, the State Council approved the e-ID law with a decisive 43 to 1 vote.
 However, some disagreements between the chambers on data protection and cybersecurity still need to be resolved.
-Given the broad support and the relatively minor nature of the amendments, the law is expected to pass without significant delays.
-There remains the possibility of a referendum, but for now no political party or organization has raised the issue.
+Given the broad support and the relatively minor nature of the amendments, the law was passed as planned on 20 December 2024.

 So, what’s next for the e-ID?